Tips for Writing the Perfect Design Brief

 This is a very important step in the design process.

-Clearly understanding your customer’s behaviour and needs allows you to put a scope on your project when going through the creative process of the design.
+Note: Understanding your customer’s behavior and needs allows you to put a scope on your project when going through the creative process of the design.
 This is not only efficient but cost-effective.

-Imagine moving with the creative design without fully understanding what your customers want?
-You’ll be spending on a packaging project that might not resonate with your customers at all.
+Imagine moving with the creative design without fully understanding what your customers want.
+You’ll be spending money on a packaging project that might not resonate with your customers at all.

-The customer journey map is another great example to help you learn about your customer in a more visual and graphical way.
+The customer journey map is another excellent example to help you learn about your customers more visually and graphically.

 Once you’ve established what all parties need and you’re completely clear on your goals, you can start focusing on the details that make up the packaging design brief.